Colette McSorley

 Collette McSorley is a camogie player, national Young Player of the Year award winner in 2005, the first Armagh camogie player to win a major national award in the sport, and winner of a Soaring Star Award in 2011 and nominated for another in 2016.

 She was Ulster Young Player of the Year in 2004.
-She captained Queen's University Belfast to Purcell Cup glory in 2011, and was a recipient of 4 Queen's University Blues awards from 2008–2011.
+She captained Queen's University Belfast to Purcell Cup glory in 2011, and was a recipient of 4 Queen's University Blues awards from 2008 to 2011.
 She was also part of the County Armagh teams that achieved the All-Ireland Nancy Murray crown in 2006 and 2011.

 She played in full forward in Croke Park in the 2016 All-Ireland Final, where Armagh where overcome by Carlow.
 Colette was a dual player for Armagh in 2006-07 representing the county in both codes of Camogie and Ladies Football.

 Career

 She is a prolific scorer for Armagh and for Queen's University Belfast camogie teams.
 When played for Ireland in the camogie-shinty international in 2009 she won the player of the match award.